Sean Spicer Writes Memoir About Time In The White House

 Spicer, 46, is a husband and father of two.
 Prior to his short time as the Trump administration’s first press secretary, he’d been a communications strategist and political pundit.
-But in 2016, his life changed when he accepted the role with the White House.
+But in 2016, his life changed when he accepted the role in the White House.
 Even before his departure after just six months, he became the subject of much scrutiny.
 Many in the press lambasted him for comments inferring that Hitler sent Jewish people to “Holocaust centers,” his aggression towards the news media, and saying “sometimes we can disagree with the facts.”

-His constant gaffes and marked annoyance with the press served as an inspiration for actress Melissa McCarthy, played him several times on the sketch comedy show Saturday Night Live.
+His constant gaffes and marked annoyance with the press served as an inspiration for actress Melissa McCarthy, who played him several times on the sketch comedy show Saturday Night Live.

 When asked about his time in the White House, Spicer said he was “honored” to serve as press secretary, but has no desire to return.